twit96/portfolio-2022/README.md

-NOTE: This codebase should probably not be used for any further websites.
-It was a means for me to tinker and learn, and I have since migrated my portfolio website to a different codebase.
+**IMPORTANT: This codebase should probably not be used for any further websites.
+It was a means for me to tinker and learn, and I have since migrated my portfolio website to a different codebase.**

 # My Second Portfolio Website (2021-2022)
 This repository contains the code for my 2021 through 2022 portfolio website.
 The website was built without any frameworks, allowing me to tinker with a vanilla full-stack codebase.